-It’s OK to check in with your health care provider any time you’re sick or have questions.
-Let them know if your symptoms get worse or if you have another health condition.
-They can give you some tips on how to get better at home and let you know when it’s time to get medical care.
+Don’t hesitate to check in with your health care provider if you’re feeling sick or have questions about an illness.
+They’ll want to know if your symptoms worsen or if you have another health condition.
+And they’ll share advice on how to get better at home and let you know if it’s time to get medical care.

 A vaccine can protect most people against future COVID-19 and flu infections.
+Be sure you’re up to date on your COVID-19 boosters, too.
+The CDC website or your doctor can guide you on how many shots you need and when.
 These shots help keep you from getting really sick even after you’ve already caught either virus.
 But you don’t want to get a vaccine while you’re still under the weather.
 Your doctor can tell you how long you’ll need to wait.

 Ellen Foxman, MD, PhD, Yale Medicine; assistant professor of laboratory medicine and immunobiology, Yale School of Medicine (Foxman Lab), New Haven, CT.

 Michelle Puzio-Bell, DO, Northwestern Medicine Regional Medical Group in Illinois.

 Benjamin D. Singer, MD, Northwestern Memorial Hospital; assistant professor of medicine (pulmonary and critical care) and biochemistry and molecular genetics; Northwestern Medicine Feinberg School of Medicine in Illinois.

 Frontiers in Medicine: “COVID-19 and Influenza Co-infection: A Systematic Review and Meta-Analysis.”

 Cell Research: “Coinfection with influenza A virus enhances SARS-CoV-2 infectivity.”

 Journal of Experimental Medicine: “Dynamic innate immune response determines susceptibility to SARS-CoV-3 infection and early replication kinetics.